dgoldman0/Promote-Research/README.md

 ## Tipping

 The next option for receiving ACW is through tipping.
+The exact mechanism has yet to be worked out.

+### Approach One

 Users will be able recommend a research item to their network.
 Doing so costs two ACW, one of which will go to the author, and the other will go to a pool.
 A consensus algorithm will be used to distribute the pool back to tippers.
+One issue with this system is that there can be issues with who gets paid what, when it comes to multi-author papers.
+Financial incentives for publication can also result in conflcits of interest.

+### Approach Two

+An aternative option is to allow users to tip the authors directly.
+In this way, there is no conflcit of interest for any given paper and no need to create a complex legal agreeement for each paper.
+If a person likes a paper, or likes the work of a given author, they can send a tip to whatever author they want.

 # An Ecosystem for Academics